Skip to contents

 Logical.
 If TRUE (default), removes several metadata columns (series_title, begin_year, begin_period, end_year, end_period, naics_code, publishing_status, display_level, selectable, sort_sequence) and adds a formatted date column.
 If FALSE, returns the full dataset with all available columns.

 Logical.
-If TRUE, displays download warnings and diagnostics.
-If FALSE (default), suppresses warning output.
+If TRUE (default), suppresses download warnings and diagnostics.
+If FALSE, displays warning output and diagnostic information.

 return_diagnostics